apache/openwhisk-runtime-go/docs/BUILD.md

 This will build the images:

+* `action-golang-v1.13`: an image supporting Go 1.13 sources (does expect an ack)
-* `action-golang-v1.11`: an image supporting  Go sources
+* `action-golang-v1.14`: an image supporting Go 1.14 sources (does expect an ack)
-* `actionloop`: the base image, supporting generic executables ans shell script
+* `actionloop-base`: the base image, supporting generic executables ans shell script (does not expect an ack)

-The `actionloop` image can be used for supporting other compiled programming languages as long as they implement a `compile` script and the *action loop* protocol described below.
+The `actionloop-base` image can be used for supporting other compiled programming languages as long as they implement a `compile` script and the *action loop* protocol described below.
+Please check [this documens](ENVVARS.md) for configuration options

 To run tests: